cokoye55/OOP-concepts-in-Python/ReadMe.md

 ## Implementation of each method and function within the classes

 ## Expense Class:

 **init(title, amount):**
 * Initializes the object with the provided title and amount.
 * Generates a unique identifier (id) using uuid.uuid4() and converts it to a string.
+This ensures there are no duplicate IDs, even if multiple expenses are
+  created simultaneously.
 * Sets both created_at and updated_at timestamps to the current UTC time with datetime.utcnow().

-**Unique IDs:**
-* The __init__ method of the Expense class uses uuid.uuid4() to generate unique identifiers for each expense.
-* This ensures there are no duplicate IDs, even if multiple expenses are created simultaneously.

 **Timestamps:**
 * Both created_at and updated_at in the Expense class utilize datetime.utcnow() to capture timestamps accurately.